 But the fare at Drifter’s – crying to be enjoyed outdoors at the umbrella tables – makes the docking adventure worthwhile.
 Just reading the online menu will have your stomach rumbling.
 Start with one of the outstanding appetizers such as peel-and-eat shrimp, wings, ahi tuna bites and hot Maryland crab dip.

-You’ll also find a great selection of salads, tacos, wraps, quesadillas and nachos.
+Open only in season, you’ll also find a great selection of salads, tacos, wraps, quesadillas and nachos at Drifter’s.
 Gourmet burger lovers choose from an impressive lineup that includes the “Bedford Landings,” a half-pound prime beef patty topped with cheddar and bourbon-grilled bacon then drizzled with peanut butter and honey.
 Unforgettable!

 Bridgewater Plaza Restaurants